Greening of RCC

 RCC President Cliff L. Wood signed the American College and University Presidents’ Climate Commitment in 2007, requiring RCC to become carbon neutral.
 Dr. Wood’s signing of the Climate Commitment and Talloires Declaration was formalized on Earth Day in April 2008.

 The College’s Board of Trustees adopted a Sustainability Mission Statement, outlining its position on global warming, resource consumption and carbon emissions.
-The statement is included in the Student Handbook.

 - RCC is a non-smoking campus